kiagnose/kiagnose/README.md

 certain structure.

 In order to execute a checkup in an existing namespace, create the ConfigMap object in it.
-In order to execute a checkup in an ephemeral namespace create the ConfigMap object in the `kiagnose` Namespace (created during Kiagnose installation).

 ### Input Fields
 The user can configure the following under the `data` field: